ariesshrimp/articles/README.md

 - [Why and How to Use Docker for Development](https://medium.com/travis-on-docker/why-and-how-to-use-docker-for-development-a156c1de3b24), Travis Reeder (Architect at Oracle)

+- [The Senior Engineer’s Guide to Helping Others Make Decisions](http://silverwraith.com/blog/2017/10/the-senior-engineers-guide-to-helping-others-make-decisions/), Avleen Vig (long time Sysadmin [everywhere](http://silverwraith.com/resume.php))
+  * a bunch of practical examples of ways to support and encourage growth in junior devs.

 ## Programmer Psychology & Paradigms

 [table of contents](#table-of-contents)